Factor Rates vs. APR

 What Does The Business Backer Offer?

 At The Business Backer, we offer expert advice and customized small business funding solutions.
 Our Funding Advisors consult with you one-on-one, online or over the phone, to evaluate your needs.
-Then, they help match you with the right funding solution, whether it's one of our in-house products or a product from our True Relationship NetworkTM of partners.
+Then, they help match you with the right funding solution.

 Our online application is quick and simple, and we look at a wide range of factors to get a holistic view of your business before determining your funding options.
 That way, you're getting an option that fits your unique business needs.